pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 dependencies to specific versions, or to specify sub-dependencies (i.e. dependencies of your dependencies).
 This is overly-restrictive, and prevents the user from gaining the benefit of dependency upgrades.
+However, it may be useful in security-critical projects, to prevent malicious updates.
+[2]_

 Lastly, it's important to understand that ``install_requires`` is a listing of "Abstract" requirements, i.e just names and version restrictions that don't